The Forgotten Couturier Elsa Schiaparelli: Surrealism, Art and Revolutionary Fashion

-It was still in the mid-century when Elsa launched another of her collections focused on a particular animal kingdom: insects.
+It was still in the mid-century when Schiaparelli launched another of her collections focused on a particular animal kingdom: insects.
 Yes, exactly, those little creatures which usually appear on our clothing during the summer, something so natural to be part of Schiaparelli’s creative expression.

 Why Paint Your Nails?

 With Schiaparelli’s designs, a lot of her gloves are incredibly memorable and they often transcend our idea of what a glove can be.
 She produced suede gloves in both black and white, with red snakeskin fingernails to replicate human hands.
-These playful gloves were created around the same time as Picasso painted hands to look like gloves for a Man Ray photo and Elsa obviously was inspired by this.
+These playful gloves were created around the same time as Picasso painted hands to look like gloves for a Man Ray photo and Schiaparelli obviously was inspired by this.
 She also created claw gloves resembling an image of a cat woman or a fauve and the evening gloves evoking a submarine world and mermaids.

 A few years later a Surrealist artist appeared who created very similar designs for gloves inspired by Schiaparelli’s collection: Her name was Meret Oppenheim.
 In Oppenheim’s artworks, whether we are talking about gloves or not, we can see that the artist is consciously blurring the line between body and clothing.
 The perfect example is silk screened leather gloves or fur gloves with wooden fingers.

 The Eyes are the Mirror of the Soul